jxsoren/node-calculator/README.md

 # NodeCalculator2

-Just a calculator that runs in the terminal.
+Calculator app that runs inside of the terminal using Node.js